-1 suggested by the LRVs, which is one hour, which will be sufficient in the next stage.
-2 And this shows that this time is actually not a very long time.
-It's not a long time, 3 because we will be representing many witnesses and many victims.
-And we will 4 also speak about the general points that combine all of these victims together and all 5 the circumstances, the combined circumstances that join these witnesses 6 together sorry, the victims together, in representing their concerns and their views, 7 and I believe that this time allocated will be very suitable.
-Thank you very much.
-8 PRESIDING JUDGE KORNER: [12:54:30] Yes, thank you.
-9 That brings us then to the victims' participation.
-This is clearly a matter that needs, 10 potentially, either a separate hearing or separate proper written submissions.
-11 I don't think that we can take it much further today, unless anybody wants to say 12 something.
-13 Ms Massidda.
-14 MS MASSIDDA: [12:54:58] Thank you very much, Madam President.
-14 15 MS MASSIDDA: [12:54:58] Thank you very much, Madam President.
-We consider that our submission - paragraphs 24 until I think 28, yes - adequately 15 We consider that our submission - paragraphs 24 until I think 28, yes - adequately 15 16 We consider that our submission - paragraphs 24 until I think 28, yes - adequately reflect our position, which I can simply summarise in a few words.
-15 16 17 We consider that our submission - paragraphs 24 until I think 28, yes - adequately reflect our position, which I can simply summarise in a few words.
-One, the participating victims the victims already participating in the proceedings 15 16 17 18 We consider that our submission - paragraphs 24 until I think 28, yes - adequatelyreflect our position, which I can simply summarise in a few words.One, the participating victims the victims already participating in the proceedingsare automatically authorised to participate at trial, which is the constant practice.
-15 16 17 18 19 We consider that our submission - paragraphs 24 until I think 28, yes - adequatelyreflect our position, which I can simply summarise in a few words.One, the participating victims the victims already participating in the proceedingsare automatically authorised to participate at trial, which is the constant practice.Second, we need some flexibility from the Chamber in allowing victims to present 15 16 17 18 19 20 We consider that our submission - paragraphs 24 until I think 28, yes - adequately reflect our position, which I can simply summarise in a few words.
-One, the participating victims the victims already participating in the proceedings are automatically authorised to participate at trial, which is the constant practice.
-Second, we need some flexibility from the Chamber in allowing victims to present their application throughout the proceedings.
-15 16 17 18 19 20 21 We consider that our submission - paragraphs 24 until I think 28, yes - adequately reflect our position, which I can simply summarise in a few words.
-One, the participating victims the victims already participating in the proceedings are automatically authorised to participate at trial, which is the constant practice.
-Second, we need some flexibility from the Chamber in allowing victims to present their application throughout the proceedings.
-Legal representatives have suggested until at least the end of the presentation of 15 16 17 18 19 20 21 22 We consider that our submission - paragraphs 24 until I think 28, yes - adequately reflect our position, which I can simply summarise in a few words.
-One, the participating victims the victims already participating in the proceedings are automatically authorised to participate at trial, which is the constant practice.
-Second, we need some flexibility from the Chamber in allowing victims to present their application throughout the proceedings.
-Legal representatives have suggested until at least the end of the presentation of evidence by the Prosecution.
-The Registry went even further in their Annex II,
+- suggested by the LRVs, which is one hour, which -- will be sufficient in the next stage. - 2 And this shows that this time is actually not a very long time.
+It's not a long time, - 3 because we will be representing many witnesses and many victims.
+And we will - 4 also speak about the general points that combine all of these victims together and all - 5 the circumstances, the combined circumstances that join these witnesses - 6 together -- sorry, the victims together, in representing their concerns and their views, - 7 and I believe that this time allocated will be very suitable.
+Thank you very much. - 8 PRESIDING JUDGE KORNER: [12:54:30] Yes, thank you. - 9 That brings us then to the victims' participation.
+This is clearly a matter that needs, - 10 potentially, either a separate hearing or separate -- proper written submissions. - I don't think that we can take it much further today, unless anybody wants to say - 12 something. - 13 Ms Massidda. - 14 MS MASSIDDA: [12:54:58] Thank you very much, Madam President. - 15 We consider that our submission paragraphs 24 until I think 28, yes adequately - reflect our position, which I can simply summarise in a few words. - One, the participating victims -- the victims already participating in the proceedings - are automatically authorised to participate at trial, which is the constant practice. - 19 Second, we need some flexibility from the Chamber in allowing victims to present - 20 their application throughout the proceedings. - 21 Legal representatives have suggested until at least the end of the presentation of - 22 evidence by the Prosecution.
+The Registry went even further in their Annex II, - 23 the submission, indicating until the end of the trial.
+We certainly support that - 24 position of the Registry, in light not only of the pandemic situation which is not over, - 25 but also in light of the difficulties in reaching victims in the field and in meeting with